-I know you and your little ones are feeling a bit stir-crazy right now.
-I am, too.
-All of my regular summer activities have been cancelled.
-We’re all looking for something fun to do.
-And I have just the thing: The Nativity of St. Nicholas falls on July 29.
+If you’re looking for something fun to do with your little ones this month, I have just the thing: The Nativity of St. Nicholas falls on July 29.
 You can have a party to celebrate St. Nicholas’s birthday!

 Here are three different St. Nicholas party themes for you to choose from.
 All of the parties include crafts your children can make.
 And while they’re working on their crafts, it’s a great time to talk to the children about St. Nicholas.
 The Saint Nicholas Center offers these conversation starters.